ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 * See `CxxRTLTypeRegistration/src/MyReflection.cpp` for more type registration examples.
 * See `CxxRTLTestApplication/src` for test cases.

-## License

-Apache License, Version 2.0 — see LICENSE file for details.

 ## Contributions

 Contributions welcome!
 Report bugs, request features, or submit PRs on GitHub.